Types of therapists

 Dear Thinkin' about Therapy,

-You're right that psychologists have received graduate training in psychology, usually obtaining a Ph.D or Psy.D in clinical or counseling psychology.
-Psychiatrists first go through medical school and obtain an M.D., then complete an additional 4-year residency training in mental health.
+You’re taking a brave step by considering therapy as a way to help address your anxiety.
+And choosing a therapist can certainly be a daunting task.
+With all the choices out there — LCSW, MFT, Psy.D., Ph.D., psychiatrist, psychologist, etc. — how do you narrow the options to find the right fit?
+And it sounds like you’ve already done some homework on this.
+Psychologists have received graduate training in psychology, usually obtaining a Ph.D or Psy.D in clinical or counseling psychology.
+Psychiatrists first go through medical school and obtain an M.D., then complete an additional four year residency training in mental health.
 As medical doctors, they may prescribe medications to assist in treating patients.

-Mental health professionals may practice a number of different kinds of therapy, such as cognitive therapy, and, for example, may call themselves cognitive behavioral therapists.
+Mental health professionals of all varieties may practice a number of different kinds of therapy.
 Some of the more common types of therapy include:

 - Psychotherapy (a.k.a. talk therapy, counseling, or just therapy) is a general term referring to treating mental and emotional disorders by talking with a mental health professional.

 - Behavior therapy focuses on modifying and gaining control over unwanted behavior.
-A focus of behavior therapy is giving the individual control over his/her life.
+A focus of behavior therapy is giving the individual control over things in their life.

 - Cognitive-Behavioral therapy (CBT) is a combination of cognitive and behavior therapies.